flapjack/flapjack.io/USING.md

 ## Configuring Flapjack components

+Copy the example config file into place:

 ```
 cp etc/flapjack-config.yaml.example etc/flapjack-config.yaml
 ```

-Edit the configuration to suit (redis connection, smtp server, jabber server, sms gateway, etc.)

-The default FLAPJACK_ENV is "development" if there is no environment variable set.
-The value of FLAPJACK_ENV is used as the configuration key, to choose which of the top-level configuration hashes in the YAML file should be loaded.
+and then edit the configuration to suit.
+The value of the environment variable `FLAPJACK_ENV` is used as the configuration key, to choose which of the top-level configuration hashes in the YAML file should be loaded.
+(The default FLAPJACK_ENV is "development" if there is no environment variable set.)

-An example configuration stanza is replicated below, along with comments illustrating how the configuration settings are used.
+An example configuration stanza is replicated below, along with comments describing the function of the configuration settings.

 ```yaml
 development: